chalatz/tours/pages/info/reviews-comments-content.md

     you for a wonderful day!
 Steve (Stathis) our driver was awesome.
-We are looking forward to coming back and will pass on your details to our friends :) Anita and family (Aug 16th)  anita01lee@gmail.com\n\nWhile I was in Rhodes on a cruise, we used Rhodes Private Toues for a beach and island tour.
+We are looking forward to coming back and will pass on your details to our friends :) Anita and family (Aug 16th)  anita01lee@gmail.com\n\nWhile I was in Rhodes on a cruise, we used Rhodes Private Tours for a beach and island tour.
 Our driver was fantastic and Nicholas made sure we were taken care of all day.
 We went to several beaches and with the suggestion from our driver we chose a great beach to enjoy our day in Rhodes.
 This is a fantastic company!
 I would certainly use them again next